alexwlchan/alexwlchan.net/src/_drafts/give-your-audience-time-to-react.md

 If it's a dry audience and I don't use any of the slack, coming in slightly under the limit is never an issue.

 Here's an extreme example: for Monki Gras last year, I timed my presentation to 18&nbsp;minutes in rehearsal.
-There was a real buzz in the room, and I was actually on stage for more like *24*&nbsp;minutes.
+There was a real buzz in the room on the day, and I was actually on stage for more like *24*&nbsp;minutes.
 If I hadn't left slack, I'd have seriously overrun.

 Obviously this has changed in the era of video conferences and webinars.